Alexcia Cox elected Palm Beach County State Attorney, defeats Sam Stern in close contest

 “As I step into this role, I am more determined than ever to continue my life’s work: delivering justice for victims, holding criminals accountable, and leading with transparency, integrity, and a commitment to putting our community first.
 This campaign was never about politics.
 It was about bringing people together across our community who share a vision for a fair, balanced justice system that protects every resident and family.”

-Cox, Stern and no-party candidate Adam Farkas ran to succeed longtime State Attorney Dave Aronberg, who is leaving office after 12 years in the role.
-The winner will earn a $219,000 salary while commanding an office of some 300 lawyers and support personnel tasked with delivering justice for Florida’s fourth-most populous county.
+Cox, Stern and no-party candidate Adam Farkas ran to replace longtime State Attorney Dave Aronberg, who is leaving office after 12 years.
+The winner will earn $219,000 annually while commanding an office of 300 lawyers and support personnel tasked with delivering justice for Florida’s fourth-most populous county.

-A win for Cox would make her the first woman and Black person to serve as Palm Beach State Attorney.
+Her win makes her the first woman and Black person elected as Palm Beach State Attorney.

-Cox, 45, works as Deputy Chief Assistant State Attorney, a position to which she rose over 18 years with the Office.
+Cox, 45, is the Deputy Chief Assistant State Attorney, a position she rose to over 18 years with the Office.
 If elected, she vowed to do more to address violent and career criminals while establishing a dedicated unit to focus on hate crimes.
-She also spoke of plans to create an elder crimes unit, with dedicated prosecutors focused on cybercriminals.
+She also spoke of plans to create an elder crimes unit with dedicated prosecutors focused on cybercriminals.

-To improve prosecutor retention, a persistent problem for SAO’s across the state, she said she intended to establish housing incentives, health and wellness initiatives and seek higher wages from the state.
+To improve prosecutor retention, a persistent problem for SAOs across the state, she said she intended to establish housing incentives and health and wellness initiatives and seek higher wages from the state.

 Stern said he wanted to establish a task force to prosecute felons caught committing gun crimes and protect seniors from fraud and financial crimes.
 He also spoke of hiring more attorneys.